Listen to this article:

 Is aerial yoga better than yoga?

 Aerial yoga has many of the same benefits as traditional yoga, but it can be better for beginners or people with injuries.
-While it may look intimidating, many aerial yoga poses are actually more accessible for people who don’t quite have the flexibility to do those poses on a mat.
+While it may look intimidating, many aerial yoga poses are more accessible for people who don’t quite have the flexibility to do those poses on a mat.

 The yoga trapeze acts like an added prop or support so you don’t have to hold up your entire body weight.
 This can make a huge difference for yogis who can’t fully extend their back or fold forward in regular yoga.
-For example, an heart-opening aerial backbend is extremely restorative and low risk compared to a grounded Bridge Pose on a yoga mat.
+For example, a heart-opening aerial backbend is extremely restorative and low risk compared to a grounded Bridge Pose on a yoga mat.

 Is aerial yoga good for your body?